p2docs/p2docs.github.io/page/glossary.md

 ## P2Hot
 {:.anchor}

-Retronym for an early Propeller 2 design that was ultimately scrapped due to having unacceptably high power draw and heat dissapation. **TODO: _When_ was this?**
+Retronym for an early Propeller 2 design that was ultimately scrapped due to having unacceptably high power draw and heat dissapation.
+This was around April 2014, so any Propeller 2 discussions prior to that most likely refer to this scrapped design.

 Approximately no one calls the actual [Propeller 2](#propeller-2) "P2Cool", though it is very (figuratively) cool.